ostrovamit/wix-tpa-exercise/README.md

 ### Application Behavior

-You should implement the missing view according the following instructions.
+You should implement the missing view according to the following instructions.

 1. The widget title should appear at the top of the page and below a grid of items: